-The Leader in Me framework is implemented in all district preschool/elementary schools.
+The Leader in Me framework is implemented in the Preschool Program and many other District schools.
 Leader in Me teaches leadership and life skills to students and creates a culture of student empowerment based on the idea that every student can be a leader.
 The process teaches students the skills needed for academic success in any setting by focusing on leadership, culture, and academics.
 By integrating these three components, we will see highly effective students who are leaders in their school and community and equipped to achieve their full potential.